wangxiaoyang0412/wangxiaoyang.github.io/_pages/about.md

 2024
 ------

-- Mar 2024: A paper accepted at [the 12th IEEE International Conference on Health Informatics](https://ieeeichi2024.github.io) (IEEE ICHI'24).
+- Mar 2024: A paper accepted by [the 12th IEEE International Conference on Health Informatics](https://ieeeichi2024.github.io) (IEEE ICHI'24).